You are currently viewing Shugdra, a Cliff where Guru meditated in the form of Blood Drinking Wrathful Padma

 How to Reach Shugdra

-The sacred Shuk Drak cliff is in Bumthang’s upper Chhoekor valley, 45 minutes via rough road above Thangbi Mani Lhakhang, and takes an hour and a half by foot from Thangbi through a forested trail.
+The sacred Shuk Drak cliff is a 45-minute drive on a farm road above Thangbi Mani Lhakhang from Chamkhar town to the base of the site and a 20-minute walk uphill through the dense forest.
 Shukdra is at a walking distance of 30 minutes from Kharsa Primary School.

 Shugdrak Hike: The trek up to the temple is rather straightforward, and the view from the top is breathtaking.
 After passing Thangbi Goenpa, the trail begins.
 It is 2 kilometers from Thangbi and takes around an hour.